 About NCI Budget Fact Book

 NCI's Office of Budget and Finance conducts financial analyses and develops financial data and information related to the NCI budget.
-Created with this data, the NCI Budget Fact Book is an annual report that provides a range of information and data from the previous fiscal year, from NCI program structure to research project grant numbers to extramural programs and historical trends.
+Created using this data, the NCI Budget Fact Book is an annual report that provides information and data from the previous fiscal year, ranging from NCI program structure to research project grant numbers to extramural programs and historical trends.

 Email the Office of Budget and Finance at nciobfInquiries@mail.nih.gov with any questions about the NCI Budget Fact Book.